A few of the key features of the SkillPort eLearning system are described below.

 Accessing a Course

 From the SkillPort eLearning home page, the two easiest ways to find and initiate a particular course are:

 Click on this link to drill down into the list of topic areas, courses, and titles available.
 Essentially, the Catalog acts as an Index listing all available courses.

 Use this feature to identify learning objects by keyword.
-However, please note that the search feature is only as good as the degree to which the courses have been tagged with keywords so you won't always find what you are looking for if you only use the search feature.
+However, please note that the search feature is only as good as the degree to which the courses have been tagged with keywords, so you won't always find what you're looking for if you only use the search feature.

 Also, the Search-and-Learn approach displays course components, not just courses, so you may sometimes find you are only looking at a SkillBrief (a summary of a skill) or a Job Aid (such as a checklist) rather than seeing the full course available on the topic in question.

 Ask My Mentor